encorelab/hampshire-web/README.md

 * middleman
 * haml
 * sass
+* requires bunlder and ruby

 #Setup
 * `git pull https://github.com/encorelab/hampshire-web.git`
 * `cd hampshire-web`
+* install all the gems for the project `bundle install`
 * to start the middleman server type`middleman`

 # Building/Compiling a project